Our School Curriculum

 We use a progressive skills-based curriculum developed through Somerset ELIM which is taught via discrete whole-class lessons using a range of mobile technology and our computing suite.
-Wherever possible we make links between the computing curriculum and other areas of the curriculum.
+Each year group is taught aspects of computer programming that are developed as they progress through the school, as well as how to use the technology in our lives and regular focused learning on all areas of online-safety.
+Wherever possible, we make links between the computing curriculum and other areas of the curriculum.
 Our 'Newbridge Journey' offers the children the opportunity to apply and extend the skills they have learnt.

 Science is taught in every year group throughout the school with a focus on practical skills and developing knowledge.
 We promote understanding of the world around us through the practical applications of science.
 This is achieved through inspiring teaching, awe and wonder moments and links with other subjects.

 Geography is taught in all year groups.
 The school follows the National Curriculum objectives.
 Geography is embedded in cross-curricular topics.